 were nearly over and therefore not nearly as spectacular as shown in the brochure.

-gardens at Sissinghurst, the gardens at Perch Hill appeared to lack character.
+gardens at Sissinghurst, the gardens at Perch Hill had severely suffered from the elements.

 The other side of the hedge from